DCS-training/AutocadSelfLearn/lesson2/lesson2(README).md

 ![](https://github.com/ktonguk/autocad/blob/main/lesson2/image/10_newlayer.gif)

 Next is to assign information to the annotation layer.
-To that, select the annotations you have created $\\rightarrow$ click on the dropdown menu at the centre of the ribbon $\\rightarrow$ select the annotation layer.
+To that, select the annotations you have created $\\rightarrow$ click on the dropdown menu at the centre of the ribbon $\\rightarrow$ and select the annotation layer.
 You should be able to see a change in colour if you have set it up correctly.

 ![](https://github.com/ktonguk/autocad/blob/main/lesson2/image/02_layer_ribbon.gif)